Diving in the Banda Islands

 Although the sea snakes are the stars of the show, the reefs are in great health with cabbage corals, porites and barrel sponges rising up from the warm brown volcanic sand where at times you can witness bubbling geothermal gas.
 Fish swarm around the island's circumference, with barracuda aplenty including chevron and yellow-tailed varieties.
 Jacks, rainbow runners, and sleek unicornfish are present in large impressive numbers.

 Nusa Laut - is located to the east of Ambon, about halfway across the southern coast of Seram.
-It is located in the Banda Sea, but does not form part of the Banda Islands.
+It is located in the Banda Sea, but is not part of the Banda group of islands.
 This rather picturesque island is a popular dive destination due to its very evident diversity of reef fish species, and its health and varieties of hard corals.
 No matter how many times you dive here, the amazing thing is that there always seems to be something new and different to see.

 The wall drop off here is very deep, and if you look down you can identify some of the lesser known snapper species such as the pygmy snapper (silver with a yellow band on its tail), the red mangrove snapper, as well as huge Napoleon wrasse and silver sweetlips.